 Bird Care Tips for Home

-Four plain-language guides for Burlington small-bird owners.
+Plain-language guides for Burlington small-bird owners.
 Free to read, no newsletter, no sign-up.
 These are things we would do for our own birds at home — written out so you can do them for yours.
 None of this is part of our boarding service; the boarding service is feed, water, and a quiet room at $50 flat per cage per trip.

 Why Most Burlington Bird Boarders Charge Per Bird (And Why We Don't)